-NCEM, a division of the North Carolina Department of Public Safety (NCDPS), operates three branch offices, two warehouses and an EOC.
-The State EOC is co-located in Raleigh with the North Carolina Joint Force Headquarters (JFHQ) building.
-The State Warning Point (SWP) is also located at the State EOC.
+NCEM, a division of the North Carolina Department of Public Safety (NCDPS), operates three branch offices, two warehouses, and an EOC.
+The State EOC is located in Raleigh within the North Carolina Joint Force Headquarters (JFHQ) building.
+The SERT is managed from the State EOC as well as the State Warning Point (SWP).

 Each branch office is led by a branch manager and has planning and administrative staff.
 The manager is responsible for the five area coordinators who are the primary NCEM representative for the 6-8 counties in their area.
 Figure 3 shows the branches and the 15 areas for which coordinators are responsible.
 During emergencies, the branch offices become Regional Coordination Centers (RCCs) to provide operational information sharing and resource coordination between the state and counties.
-The two state warehouses maintain stocks of commodities such as bottled water, tarps and meals ready-to-eat (MRE).
+The two state warehouses maintain stocks of commodities such as bottled water, tarps and Meals-Ready-to-Eat (MRE).
 During emergencies they will serve as state staging areas and warehouse personnel can transport supplies using NCEM trucks or contracted haulers.